An integrative Neuro Art journey through change and reconstruction

 We expand outward, mapping important areas of life in relation to the core and noticing patterns of alignment, tension, movement, and transition.

-Inspired by Yobitsugi, the Japanese practice of combining different fragments into a renewed whole, we expand the composition developed in Session 2 by introducing new visual elements connected to emerging possibilities.
+Inspired by Yobitsugi, we expand the work from Session 2 by introducing new elements that represent emerging possibilities.

 This updated version of NeuroKintsugi is designed as one connected visual journey across all three sessions.